Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 3. Enable Retraction

  Retraction is used when the printer is traveling from one point to another without laying down any plastic.
 During this time, there can be melted plastic in the nozzle, which could ooze out and cause unwanted plastic on your model.
-In order to elimiate this ooze, enable retraction to retract, or pull back, the filament while on these travel moves.
+In order to eliminate this ooze, enable retraction to retract, or pull back, the filament while on these travel moves.
 Different material require different settings for best results.
 Contact your material manufacturer for best retraction settings.

 4. Retraction distance